awsdocs/amazon-chime-sdk-developer-guide/doc_source/play-audio.md

 *Default value* – None\.

 **AudioSource\.BucketName**
 *Description* – For S3 source types, the S3 bucket must belong to the same AWS account as the SIP application\.
-The bucket must have access to the Amazon Chime Voice Connector service principal, which is voiceconnector\.chime\.amazonaws\.com\.
+The bucket must have access to the Amazon Chime SDK Voice Connector service principal, which is voiceconnector\.chime\.amazonaws\.com\.
 *Allowed values* – A valid S3 bucket for which Amazon Chime SDK has access to the `s3:GetObject` action\.
 *Required* – Yes\.
 *Default value* – None\.